handsontable/handsontable/docs/content/guides/cell-functions/cell-editor.md

 ## Component-based editors

 You can use React components to create custom editors.
-To do so, you'll need to create a component compatible with Handsontable's editor class structure.
-The easiest way to do so is to extend `BaseEditorComponent` - a base editor component exported from `@handsontable/react`.
+To do so, you'll need to create a component that provides a set of Handsontable's editor class functions that you need to override with your custom behaviors using `useHotEditor` hook that is exported from `@handsontable/react`.

 This will give you a solid base to build on.
 Note that the editor component needs to tick all of the boxes that a regular editor does, such as defining the `getValue`, `setValue`, `open`, `close`, and `focus` methods, which are abstract in the `BaseEditor`.
 For more info, check the section on [creating custom editors from scratch](#how-to-create-a-custom-editor).